Section conjectures over $\mathbb{C}$ and Kodaira fibrations: Algebraic sections to family of Jacobians

-Now if $H^0(C, R^1\pi_*\mc{O}_\mc{A})\neq 0$, then $\mc{O}_C$ maps into $R^1\pi_*\mc{O}_A$, and hence $(\mc{O},0)$ is a sub-Higgs bundle of $(R^1\pi_*\mc{O}_A,0)$ and hence a sub-Higgs bundle of $(\mc{E},\theta)$.
-On the other hand, by a theorem of Simpson \cite[Theorem 1]{Sim91}, Higgs bundles associated to a variation of Hodge structure are polystable, i.e., it's a direct sum of stable Higgs bundles of the same slope.
-Since $\mc{O}$ is a line bundle, we see that $(\mc{O},0)$ must be one of the irreducible factors of $(\mc{E},\theta)$.
-In particular, by the non-abelian Hodge correspondence, the trivial representation should appear as a sub-representation of the monodromy representation associated to $R^1\pi_*\Z$.
-This contradicts the fact that the monodromy representation no invariant factors. \end{proof} We can immediately deduce the following corollary for family of Jacobians associated to a Kodaira fibration: \begin{corollary} Let $f:S\to C$ be a Kodaira fibration whose monodromy action on $H^1(S_b,\Z)$ has no invariants, and $\pi:\Pic^0_{S/C}\to C$ be the corresponding family of Jacobians, then is injective. \end{corollary} Furthermore, the abelian version of the section question is also related to the original topological section question for Kodaira fibrations: \begin{corollary} Let $f:S\to C$ be a Kodaira fibration whose monodromy action on $H^1(S_b,\Z)$ has no invariants, then the corresponding map is injective. \end{corollary} \begin{proof} If $f:S\to C$ has no sections, then the statement is trivially true so let's assume that we have a fixed section $s_0:C\to S$.
-Then we may define a $C$-morphism $h:S\to \Pic^0_{S/C}$ which maps $x\in S_b$ to the divisor class $[s_0(f(x))-x]$.
+On the other hand, suppose that the map $\psi$ is injective.
+Then we see that we must have an isomorphism between $H^0(B, R^1q_*\Z(1))$ and $H^0(B, R^1q_*\mc{O})$.
+However, the former is a discrete group and the latter is a $\C$-vector space.
+Hence they are isomorphic if and only if both are $0$.
+In particular, $H^0(B, R^1q_*\Z(1))=0$ and the monodromy representation has no invariants. \end{proof} We can immediately deduce the following corollary for family of Jacobians associated to a Kodaira fibration: \begin{corollary} Let $f\colon X\to B$ be a Kodaira fibration and $p\colon \Pic^0_{X/B}\to B$ be the corresponding family of Jacobians.
+Then is injective if and only if the associated monodromy action on $H^1(X_b,\Z)$ has no invariants. \end{corollary} Furthermore, the abelian version of the section question is also related to the original topological section question for Kodaira fibrations: \begin{corollary} Let $f\colon X\to B$ be a Kodaira fibration whose monodromy action on $H^1(X_b,\Z)$ has no invariants, then the corresponding map is injective. \end{corollary} \begin{proof} If $f\colon X\to B$ has no sections, then the statement is trivially true so let's assume that we have a fixed section $s_0\colon B\to X$.
+Then we may define a $B$-morphism $h\colon C\to \Pic^0_{X/B}$ which maps $x\in X_b$ to the divisor class $[s_0(f(x))-x]$.
 Note that $h$ is injective, as it's just the Abel-Jacobi map on each fiber.

-Now recall that we have the following commutative diagram:
+This section also allows us to identify $\Pic^0_{X/B}$ and $\Pic^1_{X/B}$ and so we have the following commutative diagram: